 Finally, we're done!
 No, UX is never done, although the project is complete the product is now living and breathing.
 As we receive feedback and track metrics, we may have to make slight adjustment/tweaks to make sure we are hitting the company and user goals.

 If I could describe myself as a designer in one sentence, it would be this quote.
 Art for me is reserved in the privacy of my home.
-As a UX Designer, I must be skilled in functional design.
-I love seeing beautiful websites (I can lose hours of time on dribbble or behance looking at beautiful art) and viewing elements zoom across the page.
-As a UI designer however, I am rooted firmly in the fundamentals of design; font, color theory, shapes, contrast, icons, and layout.
+As a UI Designer, I must be skilled in functional design.
+I am rooted firmly in the fundamentals of design; font, color theory, shapes, contrast, icons, and layout.
 My job is to take these fundamentals and communicate visually.